 Residential Aged Care Funding Reform

 Work is underway to investigate alternative approaches to determining residential care funding that delivers more stable funding arrangements.
 The government has been engaging with the sector on the development of this longer-term reform.
-No decisions have been made on options.

 Resource Utilisation and Classification Study

 The Minister for Aged Care announced in August 2017 that the Australian Health Services Research Institute at the University of Wollongong has been engaged to undertake a Resource Utilisation and Classification Study (RUCS).
-The purpose of this study is to determine the characteristics of residents that drive residential care costs, and use this information to inform the government’s consideration of future reform options.
+The purpose of this study was to determine the characteristics of residents that drive residential care costs, and use this information to inform the government’s consideration of future reform options.